-The number of full-time undergraduate students which the University can admit is currently controlled by a government imposed overall limit referred to as the MASN (Maximum Aggregate Student Number).
+The number of full-time NI and EU undergraduate students which the University can admit is currently controlled by a government imposed overall limit referred to as the MASN (Maximum Aggregate Student Number).
 Additional limitations are imposed for courses such as Medicine, Dentistry, Nursing, Midwifery and Social Work where numbers are controlled by professional or regulatory bodies.
-Within the overall total, quotas for individual Schools are set on an annual basis by the University Management Board.

-• Entry requirements and asking grades
+Within the overall total, quotas for individual Faculties and Schools are set on an annual basis by the University Management Board.
+The University Executive Board also has responsibility for monitoring any proposed entry requirements and asking grades.